MerginMaps/docs/src/manage/project/index.md

 :::

 ## Packaging QGIS project
-When using <QGISPluginName /> to [create a <MainPlatformName /> project](../create-project/#create-a-project-in-qgis), there is an option to **Package current project**.
+When using the <QGISPluginNameShort /> to [create a <MainPlatformName /> project](../create-project/#create-a-project-in-qgis), there is an option to **Package current project**.
 This is what you will choose if you want to transform your QGIS project into <MainPlatformName /> project.
 ![Mergin Maps plugin for QGIS package current project](./package-project.jpg "Mergin Maps plugin for QGIS package current project")

 There are three options for handling layers: